kimwalisch/primecount/README.md

 ./primecount 2**32 --meissel

 # Find the 10^14th prime using 4 threads
-./primecount 1e14 --nthprime --threads=4 --time
+./primecount 1e14 --nth-prime --threads=4 --time
 ```

 ## Command-line options

 ```
-Usage: primecount x [OPTION]...
+Usage: primecount x [options]
-Count the primes below x <= 10^31 using fast implementations of the combinatorial prime counting function algorithms.
+Count the number of primes less than or equal to x (<= 10^31).

 Options:

-  -d,    --deleglise_rivat  Count primes using the Deleglise-Rivat algorithm -g,    --gourdon          Count primes using Xavier Gourdon's algorithm -l,    --legendre         Count primes using Legendre's formula
+  -d,    --deleglise-rivat  Count primes using the Deleglise-Rivat algorithm -g,    --gourdon          Count primes using Xavier Gourdon's algorithm.
+                            This is the default algorithm.
+  -l,    --legendre         Count primes using Legendre's formula
          --lehmer           Count primes using Lehmer's formula
-         --lmo              Count primes using Lagarias-Miller-Odlyzko -m,    --meissel          Count primes using Meissel's formula --Li               Approximate pi(x) using the logarithmic integral --Li_inverse       Approximate the nth prime using Li^-1(x) -n,    --nthprime         Calculate the nth prime -p,    --primesieve       Count primes using the sieve of Eratosthenes --phi=<a>          phi(x, a) counts the numbers <= x that are not divisible by any of the first a primes --Ri               Approximate pi(x) using Riemann R
+         --lmo              Count primes using Lagarias-Miller-Odlyzko -m,    --meissel          Count primes using Meissel's formula --Li               Approximate pi(x) using the logarithmic integral --Li-inverse       Approximate the nth prime using Li^-1(x) -n,    --nth-prime        Calculate the nth prime -p,    --primesieve       Count primes using the sieve of Eratosthenes --phi=<a>          phi(x, a) counts the numbers <= x that are not divisible by any of the first a primes --Ri               Approximate pi(x) using Riemann R
-         --Ri_inverse       Approximate the nth prime using Ri^-1(x) -s[N], --status[=N]       Show computation progress 1%, 2%, 3%, ...
+         --Ri-inverse       Approximate the nth prime using Ri^-1(x) -s[N], --status[=N]       Show computation progress 1%, 2%, 3%, ...
-                            [N] digits after decimal point e.g. N=1, 99.9%
-         --test             Run various correctness tests and exit --time             Print the time elapsed in seconds -t<N>, --threads=<N>      Set the number of threads, 1 <= N <= CPU cores -v,    --version          Print version and license information -h,    --help             Print this help menu
+                            Set digits after decimal point: -s1 prints 99.9% --test             Run various correctness tests and exit --time             Print the time elapsed in seconds -t<N>, --threads=<N>      Set the number of threads, 1 <= N <= CPU cores.
+                            By default primecount uses all available CPU cores.
+  -v,    --version          Print version and license information -h,    --help             Print this help menu
 ```